HengYiLee/Digital-Portfolio/Functionality.md

 # Feature 5

+Course Popularity Scale

 ### Functionality
 The popularity or percentage of students scheduled in a class should be displayed so that students can quickly choose the more popular courses.
+Fetches data from other student's reservation of courses, and displays that on a bar scale that identifies the popularity of that course.
+Takes into consideration if the student selecting the course has taken the required prerequisites for that class.

 ### Design
+Displays the bar scale onto a sub-menu that appears when the user hovers the cursor over the course.
+It will contain a set number of grey bars that will be colored in to correspond to how popular it is among other students (ex.
+Popular classes will have all the boxes filled in with red, whereas less popular classes will only have a few green boxes); color will indicate how much room is left to join the course.
+The color of the sub-menu will correspond to which light/dark theme the user has selected.

 ### QA
+If the feature is working properly, a bar scale will be displayed onto the sub-menu of the course, identifying the correct popularity percentage of that class.
+If a problem occurs, an error message will be displayed, identifying the corresponding error (ex.
+Wrong percentage, no bar scale, etc.),  which will let our team know which aspect to work on.

 # Feature 6